Skip to Content

 Generate hypotheses regarding disease risk given the observed spatial and/or temporal patterns.

 Chris’s research interests are primarily those from his work and academic career: mastitis, reproduction, nutrition and metabolic disorders in dairy cattle.
 The main themes of his research experience have involved studies in commercial herds on mastitis in dairy heifers, anovulatory anoestrous and oestrous synchronisation programmes, hyperketonaemia or subclinical ketosis, and most recently, the extent and causes of culling and mortality.
-In these studies he used a range of analytic methods, including those suitable for hierarchical, survival and spatial data types.
+In these studies he used a range of analytic methods, including those suitable for hierarchical, survival, spatial and temporal data types.
 Chris is focused on providing strategies for farmers that will enhance the health, productivity and welfare of their animals.

 Learning materials and facilities